-Anyone interested in Continuing Education may register on a noncredit basis for most courses listed online for the fee noted in each course description.
+Anyone interested in Parsons Open Campus may register on a noncredit basis for most courses listed on the online registration site for the fee noted in each course description.
 Formal applications, transcripts of record, and personal interviews are not required.
 No permanent records are kept.

 Students who seek college credit may register on a general credit basis for most courses listed online.
 Students who successfully complete a course receive a grade and may request a transcript of their record.
 Credit may be transferred into a program at Parsons or at another institution.
 Please consult with the

 PLEASE NOTE: All students seeking to register for nine or more general credits must first obtain the permission of a Parsons Open Campus advisor and must complete their registration in person.

 Specific credit requirements vary from course to course.
 Students are responsible for obtaining the relevant credit information and details of evaluation criteria from their instructors.

 Certificate programs are noncredit programs open to all students without prerequisite.
-Certificates are available in Fashion Business, Fashion Design, Fine Arts and Foundation, Graphic and Digital Design, and Interior Design and Architecture Studies.
+Certificates are available in Design Leadership for Business, Fashion Business, Fashion Design, Fine Arts, Graphic and Digital Design, Healthy Materials and Sustainable Buildings, and Interior Design and Architecture Studies.
 A certificate is awarded upon successful completion of a predetermined program of courses.
 Students must file a